twilio-demos/twilio-aws-blueprint/README.md

 # Twilio Conversation Relay Voice Agent

 A service for Twilio Conversation Relay - built with FastAPI and designed for AWS deployment.
-Supports webhooks, WebSocket streaming, and modular AI agent components and more to come ...
+Supports webhooks, WebSocket streaming, and modular AI agent components with more to come...

 ## Features